Career Timeline of Lizzo: Major Achievements and Milestones

 Discover the career path of Lizzo, from the first major opportunity to industry-changing achievements.

 Lizzo, born Melissa Viviane Jefferson, is an American singer, rapper, songwriter, and actress.
-Beginning her music career in Minneapolis within the hip-hop scene, she independently released two albums before signing with Nice Life Recording Company and Atlantic Records.
-In 2016, she released her first major-label EP, Coconut Oil, marking a shift towards a pop-influenced sound in her subsequent albums.
+Starting her music career in Minneapolis within the hip-hop scene, she independently released two albums before signing with Nice Life Recording Company and Atlantic Records.
+In 2016, she released her first major-label EP, Coconut Oil.

 In 2009, Lizzo performed lead vocals and flute in the jazz/prog rock quintet Ellypseas.